 The foundation aims to promote creative leadership in Europe.
 In this capacity it facilitates the ICSC’s graduate level programs in Europe: the Graduate Certificate in Creativity and Change Leadership and a Master of Science Degree in Creative Studies.
 These programs will be offered by the ICSC at Buffalo State to a European cohort of students organized by the Stichting Academy for Creative Leadership through a combination of both seated and internet-based courses.

-The Stichting Academy for Creative Leadership is registered in the Netherlands, Chamber of Commerce No. 63310511.
-The foundation is located at Tugelaweg 85A-7 in Amsterdam.
+The Stichting Academy for Creative Leadership is registered in the Netherlands, Chamber of

 The Stichting Academy for Creative Leadership meets the quality code of the Dutch CRKBO, a central registration of institutions delivering short vocational education.